An Information-state based Approach to the Optimal Output Feedback Control of Nonlinear Systems: Empirical Results

-As the measurement noise does not influence the open-loop, the open-loop cost curves are shown to be almost flat with invariant variance.
-The closed-loop cost has a significantly smaller mean and variance than the open-loop cost, which proves the robustness to measurement noise of the closed-loop policy.
-Note that although the figure is plotted for a large measurement noise level, the closed-loop policy can successfully finish the task with smaller noise levels than what is indicated by the black threshold lines in the figure.
-Also, the variance of the open-loop policy, as well as the variance of the closed-loop policy at zero measurement noise, come from the fixed 10\% process noise.
-The spikes in the open-loop curves are due to numerical error from the Monte-Carlo simulations.

-\textbf{Robustness to process noise:} Figure~\ref{figprocessnoise} shows similar plots as shown in Fig.~\ref{figmeasnoise} except we vary the process noise level along the x-axis with fixed 10\% measurement noise.
-Under the open-loop policy, the process noise drives the model off the nominal trajectory and results in high episodic cost, while the closed-loop feedback can help the system stay close to the nominal trajectory and reach the target position.
+Note that the closed-loop policy can successfully finish the task with smaller noise levels than what is indicated by the black threshold lines in the figure.
+Under the open-loop policy, the process noise drives the model off the nominal trajectory and results in high episodic cost, while the closed-loop feedback can help the system stay close to the nominal trajectory.
 This can be seen from the figure as the episodic cost mean and variance of the closed-loop policy is much smaller than the open-loop policy on the entire tested noise range, although both policies fail the task when the process noise becomes larger than what the black threshold line indicates.
-The above analysis regarding the performance of control policy under noise proves that the LQG closed-loop feedback wrapped around the nominal trajectory makes the full closed-loop policy robust to both measurement and process noise.
+The threshold values of process and measurement noise are empirically calculated at which the system will go too far away from the nominal trajectory and the final goal can not be achieved.
+The above analysis regarding the performance of control policy under noise proves that the LQG closed-loop feedback wrapped around the nominal trajectory makes the full closed-loop policy robust to measurement and process noise.

-\textbf{Comparison with a Direct RL Method:} { In a direct RL method such as DDPG \cite{DDPG}, deep neural networks are used to represent the complete closed-loop control policy.
-Direct RL methods require full state observation and it is not clear how to generalize them to partially observed problems.
-Thus, we run the DDPG method on the fish example with the same information states as used by POD2C.
-After training for 20 hours, the fish still cannot swim to the target as shown in Fig.~\ref{ddpg_partial}. }
+\textbf{Comparison with a Direct RL Method:} In a direct RL method such as DDPG \cite{lillicrap2015continuous}, deep neural networks are used to represent the closed-loop control policy.
+In general, Direct RL methods require full state observation and it is not clear how to generalize them to partially observed problems.
+Nonetheless, we run the DDPG method on the fish example with the same information-state as found by POD2C.
+After training for approximately 20 hours, the DDPG algorithm failed to converge and the fish could not swim to the target.